 If you have an electric vehicle and charge it from midnight to 6 a.m., there is a 1.5¢ kWh EV credit for charging between midnight and 6 a.m., every day, all year long, including weekends and holidays.
 That credit applies to all of your household electricity use during these hours.
 You'll also reduce the potential of overloading our electrical system.
 That’s good for our community and the environment.

 Using energy-saving technologies such as Smart Strip power strips can also help you save on electricity costs.

 Do I have to notify SMUD that I own a plug-in electric vehicle in order to receive the EV credit?

 Yes, if you're not already identified in our billing system as an EV owner, we'll need to add your electric vehicle to your account so that you can receive the EV credit.
 This reduced price will apply to all of your household electricity use from midnight to 6 a.m., including weekends and holidays.

 NOTE: This rate is for plug-in electric vehicles only.
 Hybrids are not eligible.
 Also, customers need to charge on their own meter, not a shared meter in a multi-family building.

-How will my bill change on residential TOD?
+How will my bill change on TOD?

 Your electricity usage charges will be based on the new rate that applies to the time period when usage occurred: Off-Peak, Peak and Summer Super Peak You'll also see individual line items for your current electricity usage and costs for each time period as shown in a sample SMUD bill.